Rokoko/luton/README.md

 ## Installation

-PSA: Head over to the "Wiki" of this repositiory for additional information and tutorials.
+PSA: Head over to the "Wiki" of this repository for additional information and tutorials.

 The Luton City project requires [Unreal Engine 4.26.2](https://docs.unrealengine.com/4.26/en-US/WhatsNew/Builds/ReleaseNotes/4_26/) to run.